Course Hours and Duration

 You have a choice of staying with me (Homestay option) or organising your own accommodation.

-The homestay option includes full board (breakfast, lunch, dinner), a double bedroom with private bathroom, free WiFi and access to an extensive DVD library of films in English for you to enjoy in our comfortable TV room.
+The homestay option includes full board (breakfast, lunch, dinner), a double bedroom with private bathroom, and access to an extensive DVD library of films in English for you to enjoy in our comfortable TV room.
 You will, of course, be part of our home life.
 You have access to our cross-trainer and are more than welcome to join us on Buster’s daily walks.

 For photos of our home, click here.